sushmitha10500/Air-Pollution-Forecasting/README.md

 # Air-Pollution-Forecasting

+Built a multivariate LSTM model in Python to forecast air pollution using time series data.
+Preprocessed data with lag features, normalized inputs, and reshaped for supervised learning.
+Trained on multiple timesteps, evaluated with RMSE & MAE, and delivered a scalable forecasting pipeline.

 This is a dataset that reports on the weather and the level of pollution each hour for five years at the US embassy in Beijing, China.
 The data includes the date-time, the pollution called PM2.5 concentration, and the weather information including dew point, temperature, pressure, wind direction, wind speed and the cumulative number of hours of snow and rain.